 I’ve had the boat for 9 years now, and have been running fishing trips for 6.
 I started fishing as a kid, right here in the Gulf, and have been hooked on it ever since.

-And yes, I’ve had people that didn’t want to fish – I had two ladies in particular last year, on two different trips, that didn’t even want to come: their kids kind of strong-armed them into it.
+And yes, I’ve had people that didn’t want to fish.
+I had two ladies in particular last year, on two different trips, that didn’t even want to come.
+Their kids kind of strong-armed them into it.
 And then, once they started fishing, you couldn’t stop them.
-They just loved it so much they never put the rod and reel down.
+They just loved it so much they never put the rod down.

 What type of fishing trips do you typically run?

-We mainly do bottom fishing: going after the Snapper and Grouper families is most common, but we will also run Mackerel, Tuna, Wahoo trips if the time is right.
-Bottom fishing is what most people look forward to in these waters, though.
+We mainly do bottom fishing: going after Snappers and Groupers is most common, but we will also run Mackerel, Tuna, and Wahoo trips if the time is right.
+Bottom fishing is what most people look for in these waters, though.

 Because of the fish count?

-Bottom fishing, on the other hand – even if they’re not all keepers – more people get to fish with a rod in their hand at the same time, and actually catch that fish.
-It may be baitfish, it may be some type of Snapper, Grouper, Triggerfish, maybe something you have to throw back, but at least they’re all catching fish and having fun.
+Bottom fishing, on the other hand – even if they’re not all keepers, more people get to fish with a rod in their hand at the same time, and actually catch that fish.
+It may be baitfish, it may be some type of Snapper, Grouper, Triggerfish.
+Maybe its something you have to throw back, but at least they’re all catching fish and having fun.
 Bottom fish also seems to taste better to people, though we do have a lot of Mackerel lovers too.

 Destin is also a great destination for trying various types of specialty fishing trips.
 For example, Cobia fishing is pretty popular in the area?

 Cobia are a great fish to catch.
-They look like sharks, and have really good meat.
-They’re big fish too, in excess of 100lbs.
+They look like Sharks, and have really good meat.
+They’re big fish too, in excess of 100 lb.
 Those are what we do sight fishing for.
 Many towers that you see on the local charters – those tuna towers – lots of people here use it for Cobia sight fishing instead!